-Waiting on Wanda: Whether we run out of 2021 Atlantic storm names is a wild card
+Waiting on Wanda: Will we run out of storm names this hurricane season?

-The nor’easter currently lashing the Northeast United States is possible candidate to become Wanda, the 21st and final name on 2021′s list.
-The National Hurricane Center says it has a 40 percent chance of transforming into a tropical or subtropical entity, as it interacts with the warm waters of the Gulf Stream.
+The nor’easter currently lashing the Northeast United States is a possible candidate to become Wanda, the 21st and final name on 2021′s list.
+The National Hurricane Center says it has a 40 percent chance of transforming into a tropical or subtropical entity as it interacts with the warm waters of the Gulf Stream.

 Even if the nor’easter isn’t named, there’s still a chance that a tropical storm or hurricane forms in November which, on average, produces one named storm.